What Kendall Jenner Saw on Golden Bachelor Gerry Turner’s Phone

 Gerry told TMZ in an article published on Tuesday, June 4, that Kendall and Kris, 68, commandeered his phone to call his daughter, Angie, and saw Theresa’s name, photo and phone number saved in his contacts, thus potentially spoiling the big finale of The Golden Bachelor.

-Gerry, 72, and Theresa, 70, tied the knot in a live wedding special on January 4 on ABC.
-However, they announced their decision to get a divorce after just three months in an interview on Good Morning America in April.
+Gerry and Theresa tied the knot in a live wedding special on January 4 on ABC.
+In April, however, they announced their decision to get a divorce after just three months, sharing the news in an interview on Good Morning America.

 Deal of the DayJump for this Jumpsuit While it’s Still 39% Off!
 View Deal